-Use multi-state objects to create Slide Shows
+Use multi-state objects to create Slide Shows in a 2-step process:

 - First you'll create a multi-state object that contains the different images ("slides") of your slide show